Damavand Documention - Datasets Module API Reference

 Instantiation: PU(base_directory, folders, channels, reps)

-• channels is the ist of strings, specifying the desired channels; available choices are 'CP1', 'CP2' and 'Vib' corresponding to the current phases (1 and 2) and acceleration.
-The default value is ['CP1', 'CP2', 'Vib'].
+base_directoryis the home directory of the extracted folders.foldersis the list of the extracted folders, to include.channelsis the ist of strings, specifying the desired channels; available choices are 'CP1', 'CP2' and 'Vib' corresponding to the current phases (1 and 2) and acceleration.
+The default value is ['CP1', 'CP2', 'Vib'].repsis a list of integers that specifies the number of repetitions (from 1 to 20), to include.
+The default value is [1, 2, 3, ... , 19, 20].

 Mining: PU.mine(mining_params)

-• mining_params is a python dictonary whose keys are win_len and hop_len
+mining_paramsis a python dictonary whose keys arewin_lenandhop_len.

 Accessing data: PU.data